 Music is written on a staff (the five horizontal lines), which is normally divided into measures (groups of beats) by a series of vertical bar lines.
 The rhythm is represented by two numbers that look like a fraction and usually appear at the beginning of the staff.
 This symbol is called a time signature.
 The top number indicates the number of beats in each measure.
 For example, a 3/4 time signature means that there are three beats to each measure.
 The bottom number indicates what kind of note is used in the transcription to represent one beat.
-For example, a 3/4 time signature means that there are three beats to each measure and each beat is represented by a quarter note.
-A 6/8 time signature means that there are six beats to each measure and an eighth note is used to represent each beat.
+For example, a 3/4 time signature means that there are three beats to each measure and each beat is represented by a quarter note, and a 6/8 time signature means that there are six beats to each measure and each beat is represented by an eighth note.
 In most kinds of music, time signatures are nearly always 3/4, 4/4 or 3/8.

-The example above places one note at each beat, but when there are several notes within a beat, we use horizontal lines called beams that connect the notes.
-Two equally spaced notes per beat are called eighth notes (quavers in the UK).
-The notes appear on the staff with a horizontal bar that joins the stems to form one beat.
-If there is half of a beat of silence (a rest), and therefore only one note, the beam trails off, hanging over the single note.
-This is called a hook or a flag (see graphic).
-Go back to your four-beat counting and put an "and" squarely between the beats (think marching band rhythm, not swing rhythm).
+In the example above, each beat contains one note.
+When there are several notes within a beat, horizontal lines called beams connect the notes, as seen in the example below.
+Two equally spaced notes per beat are called eighth notes (quavers in UK).
+The notes appear on the staff with a beam that joins the stems to form one beat.
+If there is half of a beat of silence (a rest), and therefore only one note, the beam trails off, hanging over (or under) the single note.
+This is called a hook or a flag.
+Go back to your four-beat counting and put an "and" squarely between the beats (think marching-band rhythm, not swing rhythm).

 Here the 4/4 time signature is clearly represented by the beamed groups of notes.
 The symbol at "two and" is an eighth rest like the one we saw earlier, which indicates a half beat of silence.
-The third beat has three beamed notes that should be played like a triplet (three and uh).
+The third beat has three beamed notes that should be played like a triplet (three-and-uh).

 But this same idea could also be written this way: